 It doesn’t matter if your site is 18 months old if the average age of your content is only 4 months.
 Those are the metrics you need to think about.

 It’s also worth saying that it takes time to accrue a lot of signals.
-Whether it’s trust, user signals, whatever.
-This is especially true for new domains.
+Whether it’s trust, user signals, or whatever, this is especially true for new domains.

 When you’re starting out your amazing article might only get crawled once every 3-6 months.
 The more crawls the better you will rank in a lot of cases.
 That’s another good reason to be editing your content FYI.